hanxinzhang/hanxinzhang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a computational biologist and modeler.
-My research focuses on machine understanding of large-scale health data, including insurance claims, electronic health records, textual and multi-omics data.
+I am a researcher and modeler in computational sciences.
+My research focuses on machine understanding of large-scale data, including insurance claims, electronic health records, textual and multi-omics data.

-My interest: machine learning and its application in health and medicine, deep learning, computational biology and genetics, Bayesian modeling
+My interest: machine learning and its application in health and medicine, deep learning, Bayesian modeling

 **Current projects**